Shatru Sanghar

-Shatru Sanghar, is a 2009 Indian Odia film directed by Sudhansu Sahu.
+Shatru Sanghar, is a 2009 Indian Odia language directed by Sudhansu Sahu.
 This is Pine Cask's second film after the debacle of Anubhav Mohanty's Mahanayak. and was profitable Second highest Grossing film of 2009.

 Synopsis

 Ajay Patnaik's main aim is to become a boxing champion.
-He does goes for training to Visakhapatnam, but when he return he found that his elder brother, Bijay Patnik is missing since one month.
-Ajay searches every corner for his brother but no result.
-He loges a police complaint, still no result at last Bijay's corpse is found and Ajay is charged with killing him.
-After escape from jail with his friends, Ajay takes revenge and punishes the culprit Nagbhusan and Nilambar.
+He does goes for training to Visakhapatnam, but when he return he found that his elder brother, Bijay Patnik has been missing for a month.
+Ajay searches every corner for his brother but gets no result.
+He loges a police complaint but still gets no result.
+At last, Bijay's corpse is found and Ajay is charged with killing him.
+After escape from jail with his friends, takes revenge, and punishes the culprit Nagbhusan and Nilambar.